sdenec/tidy5e-sheet/README.md

 Note: This feature does not change any data or other behaviors.
 The spell's icon will still be what is displayed in chat and in other sections of the sheet.

+### Feature: All your favorite items are synced between modules

+The favorite system is syncronized with the module [Character Sheet Favorites](https://gitlab.com/mxzf/favorite-items) and [Favorite tab](https://github.com/syl3r86/favtab)

 ### Feature: Lazy Money/Hp/Experience

 This is an embedded version of the module [Lazy Money](https://github.com/p4535992/foundryvtt-lazymoney-dnd5e), Easily add or remove currency, Hp and Experience with automatic conversion and no overdraft.

 ![](/doc/Lazy_Money_1.gif)

+### Feature: Attunement Tracker
+In the PC inventory you'll find the new attunement tracker at the bottom left.
+By default you can attune to 3 items.
+DMs can change the attunement limit for each character by entering a max value in the tracker.

 ## Settings
 there are plenty of settings from dark mode to round/square portraits, health visualization and user specific options.
 I tried to make each settings description as clear as possible so you should be able to carefully read an pick what you want.

-### Attunement Tracker
-In the PC inventory you'll find the new attunement tracker at the bottom left.
-By default you can attune to 3 items.
-DMs can change the attunement limit for each character by entering a max value in the tracker.

 ## Attribution Languages